Subscribe to our blog to get articles delivered directly to your inbox

 When is the best time for anthurium repotting?

-Anthurium blooms usually stay bright and bold for two to three months before those blooms wilt and the plant grows new blooms.
-This is a normal part of the anthurium life cycle.
+Anthurium blooms usually stay bright and bold for two to three months before those blooms wilt and the plant begins to grow new blooms.
+This is a normal part of the anthurium life cycle, so don’t be alarmed by blooms dropping or wilting.

 Anthuriums should be repotted every two to three years, or once they've outgrown their current pot.
 When your anthurium has grown to 20 inches tall in a pot with a five-inch diameter, it's time to graduate it to a new pot.